Reactive-Extensions/RxJS/doc/api/core/operators/take.md

 2. `[schduler]` *(`Scheduler`)*: Scheduler used to produce an onCompleted message in case `count` is set to 0.

 #### Returns
-*(`Observable`)*: An observable sequence that contains the elements that occur after the specified index in the input sequence.
+*(`Observable`)*: An observable sequence that contains the elements before and including the specified index in the input sequence.

 #### Example
 ```js